-- 1. Active consideration of low carbon intensity investments compared to the Reference Benchmark. - 2.
-Identification and analysis of a company's ESG Credentials which may include environmental and social factors including, but not limited to, physical risks of climate change and human capital management, that may have a material impact on a company's financial performance and valuation.
-It will also consider a company's corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 3.
-Responsible business practices in accordance with UN Global Compact Principles for businesses and OECD Principles. - 4.
-Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment. - 5.
-Active consideration of environmental issues through engagement and proxy voting. - 6.
-Analysis of the share of investment involved in controversial weapons.
+1. Identification and analysis of a company's ESG Credentials which may include environmental and social factors including, but not limited to, physical risks of climate change and human capital management, that may have a material impact on a company's financial performance and valuation.
+It will also consider a company's corporate governance practices that protect minority investor interests and promote long term sustainable value creation.

+2. Responsible business practices in accordance with UN Global Compact Principles for businesses and OECD Principles.

+3. Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment.

+4. Active consideration of environmental issues through engagement and proxy voting.

+6. Analysis of the share of investment involved in controversial weapons.

 The sub-fund is actively managed and does not track a benchmark.
-The Reference Benchmark for the sub-fund is MSCI AC Asia Pacific ex Japan.
+The Reference Benchmark for the sub-fund is MSCI China 10/40.
 The sub-fund has an internal or external target to outperform the Reference Benchmark however, this is not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.